 We don’t have any shelves on the wall (yet…) but we do have a pretty big ladder shelf in our living room, which you’ve seen in a few of these close-up shots.
 This is home to a few of my book-clusters, as well as some prints of ours, cacti, candles, card games and records.
 All things that say something about our personalities, whilst being arranged in a way that looks organised and tidy to keep it in line with the Feng Shui of the place.
 There is a fine line between having things on shelves, and clutter.
 Please make sure you don’t cross it.
 A cluttered space is just an invitation for stress (for me, anyway).

 I hope you liked reading something a bit different over here today, I really enjoyed putting something together that wasn’t just #anotheroutfitpost you know?
 Although there’s another one coming up in a few days so it’s definitely not a goodbye to that.
 I will be mixing things up from now on though and incorporating some varied content on Made In The 1990s.
-I hope you’ll all enjoy seeing it!
+I hope you’ll all enjoy my tips to making a rented property a home!

 this post contains affiliate links